-Our mission is to bridge communities and generations through art, culture, education and business.
+Our mission is to bridge communities and generations through art, culture, education, and business.

 Asia Pacific Cultural Center (APCC) serves as an interactive cultural crossroads between local and international communities.

-APCC is a 501(c)3 non-profit organization was formed in November 1996 from the vision of a small group of citizens representing three generations of Americans from Asian and Pacific Islanders heritage.
-APCC represents 47 countries and cultures, offering programs and services honoring their distinct artistry, business protocols, history and social practices.
+APCC is a 501(c)3 non-profit organization that was formed in November 1996 from the vision of a small group of citizens representing three generations of Americans from Asian and Pacific Islanders heritage.
+APCC represents 47 countries and cultures, offering programs and services honoring their distinct artistry, business protocols, history, and social practices.